Pangolin112/SplatterScene/README.md

 To evaluate on the validation split, call with option `--split val`.

-You can set for how many objects to save renders with option `--save_vis`.
+You can set for how many scenes to save renders with option `--save_vis`.
 You can set where to save the renders with option `--out_folder`.

 ## Training